LunarLogic/starability/README.md

 ## Folder Structure

-**This step by step tutorial is based on an assumption that your file structure in project directory looks as it follows:**
+**This step by step tutorial is based on an assumption that project directory structure looks as follows:**

 * index.html
 * /css